-I was introduced to this idea by Sophie Hansen of Local is Lovely in her weekly newsletter.
+I was introduced to this one-pot past idea by Sophie Hansen in her weekly newsletter 5 things to be cheerful about.
 The method of cooking this pasta dish is the point of difference here.
 The dried pasta along with the ingredients for the sauce are all placed in the pot, boiling water is added and the whole lot cooks together resulting in tender pasta lusciously coated in a delicious tomato sauce.
 And there is only one pot to wash up … yay!

-2 tsp salt, be a little generous as this is seasoning the pasta water and overall dish
+- 2 tsp salt be generous as this is seasoning the pasta water and the overall dish

-zest of 1 lemon, or 2 if you love it really lemony
+- 1 lemon zest or two if you prefer it lemony

-- Add the fettucine, cherry tomatoes, boiling water, salt, pepper, lemon zest and remaining olive oil to the pan.
-Increase heat to high and bring to the boil.
+- Add the fettuccine, cherry tomatoes, boiling water, salt, pepper, lemon zest and remaining olive oil to the pan.
+Increase heat to high and bring to a boil.
 Reduce heat slightly and continue to simmer briskly for 8-10 minutes.
 Stir the contents of the pan every couple of minutes to move the pasta about so that it cooks evenly.
-Check if the pasta is al dente, if not add a little more boiling water if necessary and continue cooking until the pasta is cooked.
+Check if the pasta is al dente; if not, add a little more boiling water if necessary and continue cooking until the pasta is cooked.

 - Divide pasta between 4 bowls and finely grate over some parmesan cheese.